-Asian shares dip on profit-taking after Dow hits 22,000
+Asian shares slide as tech shares crumble after Dow hits 22,000

 U.S. inflation has been contained even as the country's labour market appears to be in its best shape in many years, with the jobless rate staying near a 17-year low.

-A report by private payrolls processor ADP USADP=ECI showed on Wednesday that private U.S. employers added 178,000 jobs in July, slightly below economists' expectations, although payroll gains in June were revised up to 191,000 from an originally reported 158,000.
+A report by private payrolls processor ADP showed on Wednesday that private U.S. employers added 178,000 jobs in July, slightly below economists' expectations, although payroll gains in June were revised up to 191,000 from an originally reported 158,000.

 Market participants expect the more closely watched government employment report due on Friday to show a solid expansion in U.S. job creation.